Sark-o07/Zephyr/backend/README.md

-# Backend Service for E-commerce Application
+# Backend Service for Zephyr (E-commerce) Application

 This backend service is built with Node.js and Express.js, providing APIs for managing products, user authentication, and cart functionalities for an e-commerce application.
 It also includes image uploading and storage using Multer.